-Following are suggestions for spending money during the program, including estimates for textbooks, medical expenses, personal spending, and gifts.
-Figures are based on recent student evaluations, though individual spending habits vary widely and these costs are averages.
+Following are suggestions for spending money during the program, including estimates for textbooks, ISP/Internship-related expenses, medical expenses, personal spending, and gifts.
+Individual spending habits vary widely and these costs are averages.

-A suggested total amount of money to budget ranges from US \$875-900.
-To determine where you might fall in this range, please examine your spending habits during a typical semester at your home school and consider any exceptional expenditures you may have on the program, including a specific personal expense.
+A suggested total amount of personal spending money to budget ranges from US\$1000 to \$1100.
+To determine where you might fall in this range, please examine your spending habits during a typical semester at your home school and consider any exceptional expenditures you may have on the program, including travel costs for your planned ISP or a specific personal expense.